radish-es/opensourcelaw/content/courses/Property/_index.md

 summary: A course situating property law in Canada in its legal-historical context.
 ---

 Welcome to *Property in its Historical Context* at the Schulich School of Law, Dalhousie University.
-This first year course explores the political economy of property law in Canada from a legal-historical perspective.
+In this first year course, you will develop tools and skills for critically analyzing property as one key dimension of political economy in Canada.
+This course is built on the idea that these tools and skills can be usefully developed from a legal-historical perspective on patterns and structures of legal reasoning.

 ## Getting Started

-- Review the [Course Syllabus](./admin/syllabus) for basic information about the course.
-- Keep on track using the [Course Schedule](./admin/schedule) and [Reading List](./admin/reading-list).
-- Find all the [course reading materials](./readings/) in one place.
+A good starting point is to read the [Course Syllabus](./admin/syllabus) carefully, before turning to the reading materials for [Week 1](./readings/week1).